mpg756/rest/README.md

 how to use:

-/addresses/                 GET| Returns a list of all available addresses or accepts a new address to be stored.
+/addresses/                 GET| Returns a list of all available addresses.

+/addresses/                 POST| Accepts a new address to be stored.

 /addresses/{addressId}/     GET| Returns an existing address.